-Five primary sources of financial assistance are offered to graduate students: Graduate Assistantships; NCCCMA Scholarship; Next Generation Graduate Award; Cemala Foundation Scholarship; Paid Internships.
+Seven sources of financial assistance are offered to MPA graduate students: Graduate Assistantships; NCCCMA Scholarship; Next Generation Graduate Award; Cemala Foundation Fellowship; Graduate Dean's Awards; May Davidson Scholarship and Paid Internships.

 The Department of Political Science offers graduate assistantships to a limited number of full-time graduate students.
 Such students must take at least 6 graduate credits and should not have any other employment.
 Application for assistantships is made by letter to the Graduate Director, Department of Political Science, UNCG.
 Students interested in an assistantship for the fall should apply by March 15.